gerassimos/dgs19/resources/iot-c/Readme-gnmic.md

  - Add validation for the tags.
 The tags should not contain invalid characters we can use as reference the kubernetes label valid characters Example the `=` cannot be part of the key or value of the tag

+## TODO
+ - Ask Ziv about the tag.
+It is confusing the have them in the TargetDTO